Connect Raspberry Pi to Azure IoT Hub (Node.js)

 - How to collect sensor data by running a sample application on Pi.

 - How to send sensor data to your IoT hub.

 - A Raspberry Pi 2 or Raspberry Pi 3 board.

-- An active Azure subscription.
-If you don't have an Azure account, create a free Azure trial account in just a few minutes.
+- An Azure subscription.
+If you don't have an Azure subscription, create a free account before you begin.

 - A monitor, a USB keyboard, and mouse that connects to Pi.

 - A Mac or PC that is running Windows or Linux.